The number of quartic $D_4$-fields with monogenic cubic resolvent ordered by conductor

 \begin{proof}[Proof of Theorem~\ref{h(f,g)}] Let $F$ be an integral binary quartic form of non-zero discriminant.
-If $F\in V_\J(\bZ)$, then for any $\bZ$-basis $(f,g)$ of $W_\J(\bZ)$, by Proposition~\ref{lift basis} there is an integral binary quadratic form $h$ such that $F = h(f,g)$.
-Observe that the pair $(f,g)$ is primitive by Proposition~\ref{primitive char}, and $\J_{(f,g)}(x,y)$ is proportional to $\J(x,y)$ by Proposition~\ref{Jfg lemma}.
-Conversely, if $F = h(f,g)$ for some integral binary quadratic forms $h,f,g$ such that $\J_{(f,g)}(x,y)$ is proportional to $\J(x,y)$, then $f,g\in W_\J(\bZ)$ by Proposition~\ref{Jfg lemma}, since $\Delta(F)\neq0$ implies that $f$ and $g$ are non-proportional.
-It then follows that $F\in V_\J(\bZ)$. \\ \\ Recall the notation from Definition~\ref{con}, and note that the coefficients of $F = h(f,g)$ are given as in (\ref{ai}) below.
+First, suppose that $F\in V_{\J}(\bZ)$ and let $(f,g)$ be a $\bZ$-basis of $W_\J(\bZ)$.
+Then, there is an integral binary quadratic form $h$ such that $F = h(f,g)$ by Proposition~\ref{lift basis}.
+Notice that $(f,g)$ is primitive by Proposition~\ref{primitive char} and $\J_{(f,g)}(x,y)$ is proportional to $\J(x,y)$ by Proposition~\ref{Jfg lemma}.\\\\ Conversely, suppose that $F = h(f,g)$ for some integral binary quadratic forms $h,f,g$ such that $\J_{(f,g)}(x,y)$ is proportional to $\J(x,y)$.
+Since $\Delta(F)\neq0$ implies that $f$ and $g$ are non-proportional, we have $f,g\in W_\J(\bZ)$ by Proposition~\ref{Jfg lemma}.
+It follows that $F_{M_\J} = F$ and so $F\in V_\J(\bZ)$. \\ \\ Recall the notation from Definition~\ref{con}, and note that the coefficients of $F = h(f,g)$ are given as in (\ref{ai}) below.
 Using the standard formula for the discriminant of a binary quartic form, we computed in SageMath \cite{Sage} that